buzzie71/MaskOfFutures/README.md

 0.10.7:
    - Readme updated to contain version numbers that match what is given in the plugin's plugin.yml.
    - Plugin now catches kills by shulkers, kills by lingering potion clouds, and kills by gliding into a wall with elytra.
-Existing versions of the plugin require addition of the following keys to config.yml to display these death messages: msg.shulker, msg.cloud, msg.crash
+Existing versions of the plugin require addition of the following keys to config.yml to display these death messages: msg.shulker, msg.cloud.player, msg.cloud.dispenser, msg.crash
    - The location of the with-item phrase can now be specified with the code `&w` for death messages that can display the killing mob's item info.
    - This version was compiled using Spigot-1.9-R0.1-SNAPSHOT.jar, the most recent available from Spigot on April 19, 2016.
    - This version contains debugging code for kills by TNT that will report in console the source of the primed TNT that kills a player as well as the vanilla death message for the death instance.
 This is intended to pave the way for TNT death messages that contain information about the entity that set off the TNT.
 For now, since the TNT custom death messages do not support inclusion of this information, the vanilla death message is outputted in the console.
 To prevent the plugin from outputting this, lines 652 to 659 and line 668 in BeingListener.java should be commented out.